Walking has such significant health benefits that the American Heart Association calls it “…the simplest ways to get active and stay active.”

 Psychology Today describes mindfulness as a state of “active, open attention to the present.”
 When’s the last time you really stopped to smell the roses?
 Seen a sunset lately?
 A walk around the neighborhood or in the local park gives you the chance to do just that.
 Not only does mindfully observing your environment and offer many health benefits, it’s also a safety precaution.
 If you know your environment well, you’re in a better position to know when something may be amiss.

 Sunlight boosts your levels of vitamin D, a nutrient that’s difficult to get from food but is produced naturally in the body in response to sunlight.
 This basic building block is necessary for everything from bone growth to happiness.
 When the weather’s nice, don’t miss the chance to take a walk outside and improve your health with a double dose.

-Let’s face it: very few of us get to have our full daily allotment of fun.
-Work, the kids, the bank, the grocery store—the list of our responsibilities goes on and on, and it’s hard to find time to take a break.
-But fun isn’t a luxury.
-It’s actually part of your recipe for success, both at work and at home, and giving yourself even ten minutes of a good time pays off in the long term.
 If you don’t think of a simple walk as fun, find ways to spice it up.
 Look around for the funniest street scene you can find.
 Play chicken with a squirrel.
-Kick leaves up into a whirlwind, or take a tip from your dog and chase some birds.
+Kick leaves up into a whirlwind or take a tip from your dog and chase some birds.
 Infuse your day with the simple joy of living.
 The mental and health benefits of walking will change your life.

 While you’re out there kicking up your heels, don’t forget that another key component to good health is a good healthcare plan.
-Whether you’re in the market for single or family insurance, dental or Medicare Part D, HealthMarkets Insurance Agency can help you find the plan that’s right for you.
+Whether you’re in the market for single or family insurance, dental or Medicare Part D, HealthMarkets can help you find the plan that’s right for your needs.